JacksonGreenNZ/PUCV-CIIRID-IDEA/README.md

 # Satellite Interference Tracking System

 ## Abstract
 This document describes a computational method for tracking satellite movement relative to a target celestial object from a fixed terrestrial observation point.
-The system determines instances where satellites intersect the target’s line of sight.
-It employs precomputed positional data for efficiency and generates visual and tabular representations of potential interferences.
+The system determines instances where satellites may interfere with radio observation and generates visual and tabular representations of potential interferences.

 ## System Description
 ### Observation Parameters